 The dealings of data center developer and operator QTS with the securitization market in 2026 contain both a framework for success and warnings for prospective issuers.

-QTS has been vocal with investors about its need to raise $40bn this year across corporate bonds, securitizations and other markets.
+QTS has been vocal with investors about its need to raise $40bn this year through corporate bonds, securitizations and other markets.

-This week, it returned to the with another ABS that offered up to $870m of notes backed by data centers leased to hyperscalers.
+This week, it returned with another ABS, now at the price guidance stage, that offers up to $870m of notes backed by data centers leased to hyperscalers.

-Initial price thoughts for the deal’s senior five year note, at 160bp over the I-curve, were 40bp wide of where Compass priced its data center ABS deal in February.
+Initial price thoughts for the deal’s senior five year note, at 160bp over the I-curve, were 40bp wide of where Compass, a rival, had priced its data center ABS in February.

 Multiple tranches of the QTS deal are more than three times subscribed — one is more than 12 times subscribed, when order guarantees are factored in.